Lee-W/main-blog/content/posts/tech/2017/02-tools-for-checking-python-coding-style.md

 ### 2. [python-mode](https://github.com/python-mode/python-mode)

-It's a powerful package supports not only linters but also plenty of useful features a python programer would need.
+It's a powerful package supports not only linters but also plenty of useful features a python programmer would need.

 ![python-mode-screenshot](/images/posts-image/2017-03-15-tools-for-checking-python-coding-style/5FffIqN.png)
 Unlike `ale`, `python-mode` check your code only when you save or open your python file (You can set this in your `~/.vimrc`)